 A fruit or vegetable snack is provided for each child every day.
 If however, your child is not keen on many fruits or vegetables, you may provide your own fruit or vegetable snack, this does not include fruit bars, e.g. Yo-yos.
-If you do provide your own, please name it to prevent upset and, if your child has a lunch box please don’t put it in there as lunches and snacks are stored separately.
+If you do provide your own, please name it to prevent upset and, if your child has a lunch box please do not put it in there as lunches and snacks are stored separately.

-Your child will be given a school library book on Friday.
-These books have a gold sticker on the spine and the idea is to share it with you at home.
+Your child will be given a school library book on a Friday.
+These books will have the school name inside the cover.
+The idea is to share this book with you at home.
 It is not intended as a book for them to read necessarily – it is to foster an enjoyment of reading and experience different texts and language.
 These will be changed once a week, every Friday.
 Experience has shown it is best to keep school books in the book bag to prevent loss.
 If your child does not return a book on the Friday, they will not be able to swap it for another one.

-In Penguins class, Mrs Glineur will cover for Mrs Robins every Wednesday morning.
+In Penguin Class, Mrs Glineur will cover for Mr Olney every Thursday morning.

-In Pandas class, Mrs Conway will cover for Miss Fletcher every Wednesday morning.
+In Panda Class, Miss Reed will cover for Miss Fletcher every Thursday morning.

 From time to time we also need to attend courses/meetings, when a supply teacher might cover.
 We try to use as few ‘different faces’ as possible so that the children have continuity.

 Once the children have settled, we will start ‘Parent Time.’
 This will be on the first Friday of each month for Panda children and the second Friday of the month for Penguin children.
 It is when you are invited to come in with your child in the morning and stay until 9.15am to play and see the kinds of activities your child has been doing.
 Information will follow nearer the time.